 If that is the case for you, know that Jesus sees you.
 Get some help.
 It may be time to walk away.

 My own heart has been broken as I have seen some people destroyed in truly toxic marriages.
-Some of the ideas in this article are drawn from Gary Thomas’s latest book When to Walk Away: Finding Freedom from Toxic People.
+Some of the ideas in this article are drawn from Gary Thomas’s book When to Walk Away: Finding Freedom from Toxic People.
 This is not a marriage book but it applies, and it is both Biblical and helpful.

 Your Turn: How would you characterize a toxic marriage?
 Have you experienced that?
 What kind of support would you find most helpful?
 Leave a comment below.